 The internet is a fantastic resource, but it can also bring risks.
 We work with our pupils in school to help them understand the dangers and learn how to keep themselves safe.

-For guidance on how to set up parental controls click the following link:
+For guidance on how to set up parental controls click the following link or go to internet matters using the link at the bottom of this page:

 1. The Importance of the Internet and Digital Communications